 Mushrooms, or mycelium, make good sense for us homesteaders.
 They make good sense for someone who just dreams of being a homesteader.
 It doesn’t matter if you live in an urban or rural area; you can reap the benefits from growing mushrooms in a personal garden or on a commercial farm.
-They can even can be produced in- or outdoors.
+They can even be produced inside or outdoors.
 Mushrooms will improve your health, your soil, and your finances.
 Best of all, growing mushrooms is not as mysterious or difficult as you may believe.

-Both shiitake and oyster mushrooms have a myriad of health benefits.
+Both shiitake and oyster mushrooms have myriad health benefits.
 They each contain a high level of B vitamins which are essential for converting food into energy and keeping the nervous system healthy.
 Oyster mushrooms have five times the amount of vitamin B3 as found in other vegetables.
 Both varieties have the compound ergothioneine.
 This compound protects cells and builds immunity.
 Mushrooms are natural antioxidants, deactivating and removing cancer-causing radicals.
 Mycelium are also anti-inflammatory, easing arthritis pain and inflammation caused by most chronic illnesses, especially autoimmune diseases.
 Shiitake mushrooms provide 65% of our daily recommended value of copper.
 Our bodies do not produce copper naturally so we must get it in our diets.
 Shiitakes also have the compounds pantothenic acid and selenium.
 These compounds discourage inflammation and fight harmful bacteria and viruses.
 Selenium stimulates the immune system, important for people with conditions that weaken the immune system making them susceptible to infections that occur when the immune system is compromised.
 The high level of potassium in oyster mushrooms acts as a preventative for heart disease and hypertension.
 Oyster mushrooms have a higher iron content than red meat, making them an excellent choice for people prone to anemia.
 Both oyster mushrooms and shiitake mushrooms provide us with vitamin D, important for strengthening bones, as well as improving and stabilizing moods.

 Not only do they improve your health, but mycelium also improve and maintain the health of your soil.
 Plants rely on the fungi and bacteria in soil to digest nutrients for them.
 Oregon State University Extension Service explains how hyphae, the threadlike networks below the mushrooms, attach to plant roots and create filaments that reach deep into the soil.
 Hyphae can increase the surface area of plant roots up to a thousand times.
 This is great news for any land, but especially good for land that has experienced topsoil erosion.

 Now that you know the benefits of growing mycelium, we can talk about how to grow them.
 There are several different ways to grow mushrooms, but I am going to focus on growing them on cardboard.
-Cardboard is cheap, easy to find and it retains moisture well, while the corrugations allow for good air flow.
+Cardboard is cheap, easy to find and it retains moisture well, while the corrugations allow for good airflow.
 Growing mushrooms on cardboard is accessible to anyone and you can grow a lot of spawn with a little work.

 First, you need to make a spore print.
 Lay mushroom slices on a piece of construction paper and let sit until you can see the white spores outlining your mushroom pieces.